maubanel/UE5-Lighting/point-lights/README.md

 ##### `Step 1.`\|`ITL`|:small_blue_diamond:

-Now lets add some immediate fog as we are on the ocean which often has a fog/mist.
-The horizon is too straight and visible.
-Drag a **[Special Effects | Exponential Height Fog](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/FogEffects/HeightFog/)** into the level in the **Lighting** folder.

-> Exponential Height Fog creates more density in low places of a map and less density in high places.
-The transition is smooth, so you never get a hard cutoff as you increase altitude.
-Exponential Height Fog also provides two fog colors—one for the hemisphere facing the dominant directional light (or straight up if none exists), and another color for the opposite hemisphere.

 Now the default **Fog Density** of `0.02` is not enough and I still see a hard line at the horizon.
 I prefer a density setting of `0.05`.